hernantz/blog/content/one-configpy-to-config-all.md

 With the snippet above, the `debug` config will be discovered from the command line args, the enviroment or different `.ini` files, even following good naming conventions, like checking for `DEBUG` in the environment but `debug` in the ini files, and pasing that to a boolean.
+All these loaders are optional, and won't fail if the files are missing.

-With prettyconf there are no excuses not to follow best pratices for configuration management in your app.
+With prettyconf there are no excuses not to follow best pratices for configuration management in your app [^1].

-Now, not everything that is configuration should me handled through prettyconf.
-For example, [lektor][12] is a flat-file cms, that lets you define the models in `.ini` files.
-This type of configuration that goes beyond doing a setting's key lookup, should be handled apart from prettyconf.

 ## Conclusions